-Start by checking out this air conditioning troubleshooting video we’ve put together for you.
-It has many of the specifics, but in general terms here are some things you can easily check:
+Start by checking out this video we’ve put together to troubleshoot your AC problems.
+It has many of the specifics, but here are some things you can check that may help:

-- We’re not being insulting.
-Thermostats are getting more complicated.
+- Thermostats are getting more complicated and are a big source for AC problems.
 It is possible someone bumped a switch or inadvertently set the wrong time or temperature while using the programmable features.

 - Double check all the settings using your owner’s manual.